Symptoms of Spinal Stenosis

 While spinal stenosis can affect anyone, it most commonly presents itself in individuals over the age of 50 and can be attributed to the natural degenerative changes of the spine over time.
 Back pain sufferers, those with previous spinal injuries, and individuals experiencing early symptomatic stages might also be affected.

-While spinal stenosis typically affects the elderly due to the natural degeneration of the spine over time or individuals who’ve experienced spinal injuries, athletes – particularly football players – may also be susceptible.
-Additionally, in young athletes, lumbar spinal stenosis can result from aggravated structural deformities such as spondylolisthesis, kyphosis, scoliosis, or disc herniation.
-Understanding who is impacted and why allows for targeted, more effective treatments.
+While spinal stenosis typically affects the elderly due to natural spine degeneration or individuals who have experienced spinal injuries, athletes—particularly football players—may also be susceptible.
+In young athletes, lumbar spinal stenosis can result from aggravated structural deformities such as spondylolisthesis, kyphosis, scoliosis, or disc herniation.
+Understanding who is impacted and why allows for more targeted and effective treatment.

 Spinal Stenosis Treatment Options